 - Only authorised prescribers can submit NPPA applications, within their scope of practice.

-- Only District Health Board (DHB) clinicians may submit Rapid Assessment NPPA applications.
+- Only Te Whatu Ora clinicians may submit Rapid Assessment NPPA applications.

-We’re happy to talk you through what sort of information we need and whether the application is likely to meet the principles of the NPPA process.
+We’re happy to talk to prescribers about what sort of information we need and whether the application is likely to meet the principles of the NPPA process.

 These three questions help us decide whether the application meets the principles of the NPPA policy.